Than1612/Bajaj-Hack/README.md

-# BFHL REST API - VIT Full Stack Question
+# BFHL REST API - Full Stack

 This is a REST API built with Python Flask that processes arrays and returns categorized data as per the VIT Full Stack Question requirements.